 As an example, it is often stated that the Bushmen of Southern Africa are the most ancient of human populations.
 By this, one means that they diverged first of all humans from the rest in the great diversified tree of life.
-But. surprisingly, recent work suggests these people may have Middle Eastern ancestry, mediated by East African pastoralists.
-In other words, these most ancient of ancient humans have also been touched by the great migrations which issued out of the Neolithic hearths.
+But surprisingly, recent work suggests these people may have Middle Eastern ancestry, mediated by East African pastoralists.
+In other words, these most ancient of ancient humans have also been touched by the great migrations that issued out of the Neolithic hearths.
 What we thought we knew about the past turns out to be far less interesting than the truth of the matter.

 The same general insight applies in many specific circumstances about peoples and individuals.
 For example, when customers receive myOrigins results, they may be confused as to the dispersed geographic distribution of their ancestry when they believe that they know the provenance of their lineage.

 Consider the “Celtic” peoples and their long history.
 United by a common language, the migrations of these people took them as far afield as Ireland and Turkey.
-Down to classical times they were numerous in places as diverse as Spain, France, and Hungary.
+Down to classical times, they were numerous in places as diverse as Spain, France, and Hungary.
 Do we imagine that the Celts emerged as a homogeneous horde, pulsing out of an urheimat, sweeping away all that came before?
 Though such a vision might be fitting for a Conan film, it seems unlikely.
-Rather, almost certainly they co-opted local elites and peoples, as they themselves co-opted in other regions.
+Rather, almost certainly, they co-opted local elites and peoples as they themselves co-opted in other regions.
 On the broad plains of the Po, Cisalpine Gaul, the Celtic become the Roman.
 And probably many of the Celts were themselves descended from the older indigenes of the regione.
-A similar process of mixing, assembling, and rearranging, may have occurred in Spain.
-Going further back there has been a suggestion that the Celtic peoples may in fact derive from a migration out of Iberia in deep antiquity, that of the Bell-Beaker culture.
+A similar process of mixing, assembling, and rearranging may have occurred in Spain.
+Going further back, there has been a suggestion that the Celtic peoples may in fact derive from a migration out of Iberia in deep antiquity, that of the Bell-Beaker culture.